Levity0/test/reports/Week7Report.md

 - **Where team member had trouble and where team member is stuck:** Alex found that starting development felt daunting before this week but after the team discussed it where to begin beginning development became much easier.

 Goals planned for next week:
-- Finish my section of the presentation in time for Tuesday (1 days)
+- Finish meal display feature (3 days)
-- Develope recipe generation feature (3 days)
+- Begin development of meal search feature (3 days)

 Team Member: Nico
 Goals planned for this week: